Hospital nurses scoop £1m in lottery

 "I was going to have to keep doing a few shifts but now I have financial security and I can also look after my four children and my three grandchildren."

-The first thing the nurses planned to spend their money on was "a bumper batch of cakes and goodies to treat the staff, patients and families at Cleland Hospital.
+The first thing the nurses planned to spend their money on was a bumper batch of cakes and goodies to treat the staff, patients and families at Cleland Hospital.